 - Prepare thoughtful questions to ask in the group and with individual recruiters – having done your research beforehand will help.

 - Bring a notebook and pen to take notes – the employers may answer your questions during the presentation or you may think of new questions while you’re there.
+It is important to consider that every opportunity is your learning opportunity in your life-long learning process.
+Remember your notes will be useful when you reflect after the session and when you prepare for the next opportunity.

 - Prepare a 30-second business introduction outlining your skills and interests as they relate to the position/company/industry and practice with a friend or family member.
 Try not to sound too rehearsed – just remember the key points and be prepared to deliver them in a conversational style.
+Your genuine interests and passion will be demonstrated if you are prepared to introduce yourself in a short but powerful elevator pitch.

 - Have a light snack before you attend so that you will have good mental focus for the reps.
 Networking while gracefully juggling food and drink can be a challenge.